 the 50s

-If you were a man employed in the 1950s (or mid-century, as designers now refer to it), you wore gray flannel suits, striped ties, fedora hats and heavy oxford shoes.
-Your female co-workers were increasing their presence in the workforce in Chanel-type suits, seamed nylon stockings and heels.
+As a male worker in the 1950s, you wore grey flannel suits, striped ties, fedora hats and heavy Oxford shoes.
+Your female co-workers made their mark with Chanel-type suits, seamed nylon stockings and heels.

 the 60s

-Work clothes begin to relax for men who donned brighter colours and patterned clothing.
-Women’s workplace clothing reflected the Jackie Kennedy style of elegant, monochromatic, softer shades and of course, pearls and the pillbox hat.
-Few, if any, workplaces permitted the tie-dyed clothing and headbands worn by the hippie generation of the mid- to late-60s.
+Work clothes began to relax for men who donned brighter colours and patterned clothing.
+Women’s workplace clothing reflected Jackie Kennedy's style of elegant, monochromatic, softer shades, pearls, and the pillbox hat.
+Few, if any, workplaces permitted the tie-dyed clothing and headbands worn by the hippie generation of the mid-to late-60s.

 the 70s

-Bell-bottom pants rang in the 70s, along with wide jacket lapels and ties for men and bow-tied blouses for women, whose looser, more expressive style reflected the women’s liberation movement of the times.
+Bell-bottom pants rang in the 70s, along with wide jacket lapels and ties for men.
+The looser, more expressive style for women, including bow-tied blouses, reflected the women’s liberation movement of the times.

 the 80s